Great Southern Bank Arena: Overview

 The arena bears the initials of John Q. Hammons, a Springfield-based hotel developer and Missouri State alumnus who donated $30 million for the arena's construction.
 JQH Arena replaced the Hammons Student Center (also named in honor of its major donor) in terms of function and is connected with the Hammons Student Center via an underground corridor.

 The venue underwent a name change in April 2022.
 Naming rights were purchased by Great Southern Bank for $5.5 million.

 The band Eagles played the inaugural concert at JQH on November 13, 2008, in front of a sold-out crowd of 10,550.

 GSB Arena currently co-hosts the Missouri State High School Activities Association state basketball semifinals with the Hammons Center.
 All championship games are played in the arena.

 JQH Arena had been a regular stop of the Professional Bull Riders (PBR)'s Premier Series from 2009 through 2019.
-Since 2024, Great Southern Bank Arena has been the home arena of the Missouri Thunder; one of the PBR's ten teams during the Team Series season.
+In 2024 and 2025, Great Southern Bank Arena was the home arena of the Missouri Thunder; one of the PBR's ten teams during the Team Series season.
 Thunder Ridge Nature Arena in Ridgedale, Missouri, had previously served as the Missouri Thunder's home arena in 2022 and 2023.
+The Missouri Thunder returned to Thunder Ridge Nature Arena in 2026.